johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

   - You need to Configure a Consent Screen first, specify Public and follow the wizard
   - Application Type: `Web application`
   - Name: `Celeritas client 1`
+### Updating the auth-handlers.go file for Google to enable login